BombCell/Neuropixels_course_2024/README.md

 #### Look at bombcell's output plots!
 Bombcell will output 3 types of plots that can help you get a very quick idea of how well it is performing and if any of the thresholds need to be tweaked.

 1. Waveform overview

-The plot will look something like the one below and allows you to quickly see whether the algorithm is classifying noise and non-somatic units correctly.
+The plot should look similar to the example one below (but yours will be slightly different!).
+This plot allows you to quickly see whether the algorithm is classifying noise and non-somatic units correctly.
 <img src="./images/output_wvf.png" width="100%">

 ```diff
 - Do the waveforms look well classified (are noise units, noisy, ect.)?
 ```

 2. UpSet plots

 These plots show the intersections and relationships between multiple sets of data, displaying both the size and composition of these intersections in a compact and easily interpretable format.
 Bombcell generates 3: one for units classified as noise, one for units classified as non-somatic and one for units classified as MUA.
 Looking at them will give you an idea of how well bombcell is performing.
+The plots should look similar to the example ones below (but yours will be slightly different!).

 ```diff
 + Inspect the plots